Thank you for your feedback!

 In Summer 2024, we’ll share a report summarizing the feedback we received during Phase 1: Envision.
 This report will inform the project team’s work to prepare for Phase 2: Explore, where we will share a draft concept and goals for the ASP, for public feedback.

-For each project phase, we’ll create a dedicated “What We Heard” report, so that we can build on insights from one phase to the next.
+For each project phase, we’ll create a “What We Heard” report, so that we can build on insights from one phase to the next.
 Through our reporting process we will also share how public input influenced the development of draft and final ASP.

 Next steps